nanocad-lab/3pxnet/3pxnet-training/README.md

 ## Requirements

 * Python 3.6, Numpy, pandas, bokeh
-* PyTorch 0.4.0 or newer
+* PyTorch 0.4.0 to 1.5.1
-* Download convert.py from https://github.com/KhronosGroup/NNEF-Tools/tree/master/nnef_tools and put it in this directory
+* Download convert.py from the branch legacy of https://github.com/KhronosGroup/NNEF-Tools/tree/master/nnef_tools and put it in this directory

 ## MNIST